Toreon Office | Grotehondstraat 44 1/1 - 2018 Antwerpen | +32 3 369 33 96

 Description

-This session will go into web application security, specifically focussing on popular attacks that have not (yet) been included in the OWASP top 10.
+This session will go into web application security, specifically focusing on popular attacks that have not (yet) been included in the OWASP top 10.
 Things like cache confusion and poisoning, race conditions and more

 Target Audience